Homological shifts of polymatroidal ideals: Abstract

 \section{Abstract}

 We study the homological shifts of polymatroidal ideals.
-It is shown that the first homological shift ideal of any polymatroidal ideal is again polymatroidal, supporting a conjecture of Bandari, Bayati and Herzog that predicts that all homological shift ideals of a polymatroidal ideal are polymatroidal.
-We also study the ``socle ideal" $\soc(I)$ of a polymatroidal ideal $I$ and relate it to the highest homological shift ideal of $I$.
-It is shown that $\soc(I)$ is polymatroidal if: (i) $I$ is a polymatroidal ideal generated in degree two, (ii) $I$ is a polymatroidal ideal in at most three variables, (iii) $I$ is matroidal, (iv) $I$ is a principal Borel ideal, (v) $I$ is a PLP--polymatroidal ideal, (vi) $I$ is a LP--polymatroidal ideal. \blfootnote{ \emph{Keywords:} monomial ideals, minimal resolution, multigraded shifts, polymatroidal ideals.
+In our main theorem we prove that the first homological shift ideal of any polymatroidal ideal is again polymatroidal, supporting a conjecture of Bandari, Bayati and Herzog that predicts that all homological shift ideals of a polymatroidal ideal are polymatroidal.
+As a nice consequence, we recover a result of Bayati which proves this conjecture in the squarefree case.